CrisisTextLine/CrisisTrends/README.md

 # Updating FAQs

 Remember to code in escaped HTML.
-This means escaping \" quotes \" and using <br> instead of pressing enter.
+This means escaping \" quotes \" and using &lt;br&gt; instead of pressing enter.
 There should be one question and answer per line.

 ## Adding a section: